wp-plugins/xapo/readme.txt

 == Description ==

-A WordPress plugin that lets you accept bitcoin tips on your blog posts.
+The Xapo WordPress plugin lets you accept bitcoin tips and donations directly from your blog in just two clicks.

+By allowing your visitors to seamlessly send micropayments, you can monetize your blog and create more of what you love.
+All it takes is a tiny amount to make a huge difference.

+How it works: the users perspective

+1. Click on the Xapo tipping button
+2. Enter a secure PIN
+3. Select an amount of bits to send

 == Installation ==

 1. Upload `xapo` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Customize the button on "Xapo Button" Settings screen.

 == Screenshots ==